What is Equity? and Why it matters

 Understanding Equity in Finance and Business

-Equity represent the balance of interest in the assets of an organizational structure after deducting its liabilities.
+Equity represents the balance of interest in the assets of an organizational structure after deducting its liabilities.
 In simpler terms, it is what remains when you subtract what you owe (liabilities) from what you own (assets).
 Often referred to as owner is equity or net assets equity reflects true ownership in business or financial entity.

 To better understand, imagine your assets as everything valuable you possess such as your home, car or savings.
 Liabilities, in contrast, are what you owe, like loans or credit card debt.
 The difference between the two is your equity, the portion that genuinely belongs to you.